-Hysterectomy Specialist in Columbia SC
+Hysterectomy Specialist in Columbia, SC

-Minimally Invasive Hysterectomy Expert for women in Richland County
+Minimally Invasive Hysterectomy Expert in Richland County

 In the past, open surgical hysterectomies resulted in hospital stays of several days, pain, a lengthy recovery time and a large abdominal scar.
 Now, minimally invasive surgical techniques result in hysterectomies that eliminate many of the disadvantages of traditional open surgical procedures.

 Thanks to technological advancements and expertise from Dr. Albert Odom, Hysterectomies are a minimally invasive procedure to get you home the same day of the procedure!

 A hysterectomy is the surgical removal of the uterus by Dr. Odom, and it can be performed for different reasons, including: